ministryofjustice/moj-frontend/docs/components/notification-badge.md

 - can be reliably detected by screen reader users
 - is in the most prominent position for sighted users

-Using it only in the navigation makes it the most useful and accessible for everyone.
-This is because it’s being used consistently.
+Reserving the component for the navigation (and not using it elsewhere in the user interface) is the most useful and accessible for everyone.
+This because it’s being used consistently.

 The navigation components are:
 - [GOV.UK service navigation](https://design-system.service.gov.uk/components/service-navigation/)